hiper2d/awesome-dice-room/README.md

     It's possible to run a locally installed Mongo client with the database from the `database/data/db directory`.
 The backend application expects it to be run on the default `27017` port

-2. Build and run the backend application with the 'local' Spring profile:
+2. Build and run the backend application with the `local` Spring profile:

        ./gradlew backend:{clean,build,bootRun}